pjazdzyk/unitility/README.md

 latitude and longitude values fall withing planet Earth's acceptable limits.

 ### 8.2 GeoDistance - spherical distance between two coordinates
-The GeoDistance class represents the geographic, spherical distance between two coordinates on Earth, considering the curvature of the Earth.
+The **GeoDistance** class represents the spherical distance between two coordinates on Earth, considering the curvature of the Earth.
 It incorporates calculations involving the start and target coordinates, true bearing, and distance in specified units.
 The underlying [Haversine equations](https://en.wikipedia.org/wiki/Haversine_formula) serve as the basis for the curved distance calculation.
 To create a GeoDistance object, you can initialize it with start